 Health IT leaders have yet another compliance mandate to put on the watch list: accountable care organization bills under consideration by state legislatures, designed to either bring about federal Affordable Care Act compliance or expand upon it in order to further cut Medicaid costs.
 In states such as Massachusetts, it's no longer something to watch, but to do.
-Gov. Deval Patrick signed a
+Gov. Deval Patrick signed a health care cost-containment bill -- with health IT implications -- into law.

 By the American Association of Family Physicians' count, 24 states introduced 65 bills referring to accountable care in 2011.
 In fact, 22 accountable care organization (ACO) bills eventually became law across 16 states.
 Some of the bills, wide-ranging in scope, do little things, such as the bill in Tennessee, which redefined "health care organization" in its statutes to include ACOs.